cyril279/cyril279.github.io/microOS.md

 # MicroOS
-An immutable OS with a minimal presentation and tumbleweed's package base.
+A rolling-release & immutable OS with a minimal presentation and tumbleweed's package base.
 Out of the box, MicroOS is designed as a foundation for single-purpose server/appliance usage.
 Some tweaks are needed to better suit more standard desktop-PC usage.